d-maltos/CS372Project/README.md

 4. Navigate to CS372Project/372site/ using the cd command in your terminal

-5. In your terminal, enter "node server.js"
+5. In your terminal, do the following to create a docker image and run it:
+- While in CS372Project directory enter:
+- docker build -t site-docker .
+- docker run -p 8080:8080 site-docker

 6. To access the webpage, go to "http://localhost:8080/"